After Charlottesville, thousands expected to attend Boston counter-protests

 Black Lives Matter’s protest begins at Reggie Lewis Track and Athletic Center in downtown Boston at 10 a.m.
 ET, and the organizers plan to march the two miles to Boston Common, where the so-called “Free Speech” rally will take place.
 ANSWER Coalition will merge its protest later in the day.

-The city’s Parks Department provided the “Boston Free Speech” rally, scheduled for Saturday on Boston Common, a permit after a Wednesday meeting between organizers and police.
+The city’s Parks Department provided the “Boston Free Speech” rally with a permit after a meeting between organizers and police on Wednesday.

 Officials plan to place dump trucks at intersections around Boston Common to block vehicles and plan on searching bags.
 No large bags, sticks or weapons are allowed.

-"I didn't want them to get a permit, quite honestly," Mayor Marty Walsh said, according to NBC Boston, "but we also believe in free speech."
+"I didn't want them to get a permit, quite honestly," Walsh said, according to NBC Boston, "but we also believe in free speech."

 The permit allows for 100 people to attend.
-Neither ANSWER Coalition Boston nor Black Lives Matter have acquired permits for the counter-protests.
+Neither ANSWER Coalition Boston nor Black Lives Matter have acquired permits for the protests.

 Walsh later told WGBH Greater Boston that he’s confident there will be no violent repeats of Charlottesville, stating that he believed Saturday’s group is not the same as those who appeared in Virginia.

 This is the second rally planned by the Boston Free Speech Coalition.
-During a May event the event was made up of self-described libertarians and Trump supporters as well as Oathkeepers and American Patriot Three Percenters — the latter two groups attended the “Unite the Right Rally” in Charlottesville.
+In May, the event was made up of self-described libertarians and Trump supporters as well as Oathkeepers and American Patriot Three Percenters — the latter two groups attended the “Unite the Right Rally” in Charlottesville.

 John Medlar, one of the organizers, has told multiple media organizations that the rally is not intended for white supremacists, neo-Nazis or members of the Ku Klux Klan and has made it clear that the “Boston Free Speech Rally” is not for those who attended the protests in Charlottesville.
 He also claimed the event was for liberals and posted an email he wrote on Facebook that seems to indicate he invited Black Lives Matter’s Boston chapter to send a speaker.